|Some Notable Citizens of Lichfield|

 Thomas Newton was born in Lichfield and attended Lichfield Grammar School.
 He later studied at Trinity College, Cambridge and was ordained in 1730.
 A scholar whose published works include a biography of John Milton (pub.
 1749) he was appointed Bishop of Bristol in 1761 and Dean of St Paul's Cathedral in 1768.
 His birthplace in Bird Street is marked by a stone plaque.

-Samuel Johnson, writer, critic, lexicographer, conversationalist, and famous for his Dictionary of English, was born in Lichfield in 1709.
+Samuel Johnson, writer, critic, lexicographer, conversationalist, and famous for his Dictionary of English, was born in Lichfield in 1709 and attended Lichfield Grammar School.
+He later studied at Pembroke College, Oxford, but left without taking a degree.
+After failing to gain employment locally as a school teacher, he moved to London in 1737 to pursue a literary career.
 His birthplace in Breadmarket Street is now a museum reflecting his life and work.
-In 1737, accompanied by the young David Garrick, he moved to London to pursue his literary career.
-He is buried in Westminter Abbey.
+He is buried in Westminster Abbey.

 David Garrick, actor, dramatist and theatre manager, was born in Hereford but spent most of his early life in Lichfield.
-He attended Lichfield Grammar School, the site of which is in St John's Street, and later studied Latin and Greek at a school run by Samuel Johnson.
-His Lichfield home in Bird Street was demolished in the 19th century and a stone plaque now marks the site.
+He attended Lichfield Grammar School, the site of which is in St John's Street, and later studied Latin and Greek at the school run by Samuel Johnson.
+His former Lichfield home in Beacon Street was demolished in the 19th century and replaced by the new Probate Court, where there is a stone plaque.
 The modern theatre in Castle Dyke also bears his name.
-He is buried in Westminter Abbey.
+He is buried in Westminster Abbey.

 Anna Seward was born at Eyam in Derbyshire in 1742 where her father was the minister.
 The family moved to Lichfield seven years later when her father was appointed Canon Residentiary at Lichfield Cathedral.
 She is known as an eighteenth century English romantic poet, often called "the Swan of Lichfield".
 Despite having many admirers, she never married and lived in the Bishop's Palace for the rest of her life.
 She is buried in Lichfield Cathedral.